react-native-community/directory/README.md

 React Native Directory is a website where you can see all of the libraries that are compatible with React Native.

+> Note: A transition in progress from https://native.directory to https://reactnative.directory, so the following links may not work for you yet!

 Website: https://reactnative.directory/

 ## How do I know I'm at the right place?